 Date:

 Name of Scholar:

-Date of Birth: Grade:
+Date of Birth: Grad e:

-Appealing the decision for (ple ease circle one): Retention Promotion
+Appealing the decision for (please circle one): Re etention Promotion

-(please circle one): was was not omotion by the CCS SST.
-I do tion and Retention Policy, my child not agree with this recommendation O.
+As outlined in the Compass Charter Schools ("CC (please circle one): was was not recommended for retention/promotion by the CCS and wish to appeal this decision to the Superintention."
+S SST.
+I do not agree with this recommendation

-Please explain your disagreeme ent and provide documentation n, as applicable:
+Please explain your disagreement and provide doc cumentation, as applicable:

-I am aware that this appeal must recommendation to retain or pr CEO.
-This appeal will go befor determination regarding retenti comote my child and should be re the Superintendent & CEO, e submitted to the Superintendent &
+I am aware that this appeal must be made within some recommendation to retain or promote my child an CEO.
+This appeal will go before the Superintende determination regarding retention or promotion. d should be submitted to the Superintendent &

 Parent/Guardian Name

 Parent/Guardian Signature Date